- This event has passed.

 April 25, 2018 @ 8:00 am - 10:00 am

-Guided by her own understanding of still life and its influence on her practice, the artist will curate a diverse selection of works, ranging from 17th-century paintings to recently completed pieces in a variety of mediums, either by the artist herself or by her contemporaries.
-There will also be a new film diptych, 'Ideas for Sculpture in a Setting' made by Dean especially for the National Gallery exhibition.
-By approaching the genre in this way, the exhibition will provide a forum for re-positioning concepts of still life and examine its legacy within the history of art.
+Guided by her own understanding of still life and its influence on her practice, the artist has curated a selection of works, ranging from 17th-century paintings to recently completed pieces in a variety of mediums, either by the artist herself or by her contemporaries.
+There is also a new film diptych, Ideas for Sculpture in a Setting created by Dean especially for the National Gallery exhibition.
+The exhibition provides a forum for re-positioning concepts of still life and examines its legacy within the history of art.

 8:45 am – Gallery doors open, giving time for you to drop off coats at the cloakroom.

 9 am – Bart Cornelis leads a tour of the exhibition.

 10 am – The Gallery opens to the public but we are welcome to stay.

 Some of us will continue on a tour through Dean's Portrait exhibition at the NPG, led by Millie Print, Coordinator and Curatorial Associate for the Young Masters Art Prize (Cynthia Corbett Gallery) who will provide an introduction to the work.
 Please do join us if time allows.

 RSVP to RSVP@UKFriendsofNMWA.org